yashgangwar7558/beavertail_frontend/onboarding.md

    ]
    ```

-   Types can be stored in database by directly importing the JSON in file in MongoDb Compass, or by calling the api endpoint `create-unitmap` through Postman.
+   Types can be stored in database by directly importing the JSON in file in MongoDb Compass, or by calling the api endpoint `create-recipe-type` through Postman.

 6. Create Recipes, that can be created directly from the platform's Menu Builder.